RsyncProject/rsync/rsync.1.md

 We will first cover the basics of how include & exclude rules affect what files are transferred, ignoring any deletion side-effects.
-Filter rules mainly affect the contents of directories that rsync is "recursing" into, but they can also affect a top-level item in the transfer that were specified as a argument.
+Filter rules mainly affect the contents of directories that rsync is "recursing" into, but they can also affect a top-level item in the transfer that was specified as a argument.

 The default for any unmatched file/dir is for it to be included in the transfer, which puts the file/dir into the sender's file list.
 The use of an